btbristow/bookstore-management-api/docs/tutorials/update-store.md

   }'
 ```

-The Bookstore Management API returns a `200 OK` with a response body that contains the updated book—in this case, Oryx and Crake by Margaret Atwood:
+The Bookstore Management API returns a `200 OK` with a response body that contains the updated book:

 ```json
 {